Model Selection in the Claude Agent SDK

 }

-The development vs production model pattern
+The development-to-production model pattern

-Switch to Sonnet or Opus when:
+Switch to Sonnet when:

-- The task requires complex multi-step reasoning
+- The task requires multi-step reasoning or synthesis across multiple sources

 Setting a fallback model